The Solar Tax Credit: Explained (2023)

 Have you been thinking about making the switch to clean energy?
 If so, there is a Federal program that can significantly lower the overall cost of a new solar installation.
 Known as the Federal Investment Tax Credit (or ITC), this solar tax credit incentive program can possibly save you thousands.
-These savings, however, are only available for a limited time.
 It pays to start planning now.

 How does the solar tax credit work?

 Via our tax dollars, we all contribute to the Federal ITC solar tax incentive.
 It has been one of the driving factors behind the boom of solar energy in the United States, and a huge reason why so many of your neighbors have made the switch to clean, affordable, renewable solar energy.
 Importantly, the tax credit is much different than a deduction.
 This will be a credit directly to the amount of income tax you owe.
 If you are a W-2 employee this usually means a larger tax season refund.
 Put your tax dollars to work and explore solar energy options for your home!

 How much can I save with the solar investment tax credit?